 Mold Clearance Testing involves mold sampling before and after mold remediation.
 Pre-mitigation samples quantify mold spore counts, identify any particularly virulent species, and creates a baseline for remediation.
 The post-mitigation “clearance” samples confirm if mold remediation was performed properly and the space was thoroughly cleaned before containment is taken down.

-We provide mold testing and mold inspections to clients located in San Francisco, Alameda County, Contra Costa County, Marin County, Napa, San Mateo County, Santa Clara County, Solano County and Sonoma County.
+We provide mold testing and mold surveys to clients located in San Francisco, Alameda County, Contra Costa County, Marin County, Napa, San Mateo County, Santa Clara County, Solano County and Sonoma County.

 Request an Inspection